Your Trusted First Aid Training Provider

 Why is It Important to Learn First Aid?

 First aid is administered to a sick or injured person with the aim of preserving life, preventing the patient’s condition from worsening, and promoting their recovery.
 CPR or cardiopulmonary resuscitation is a well-known component of first aid, but first aid is also used to respond to injuries, allergic reactions, and other medical emergencies.
 First aid knowledge can be used to address and reduce risks in the home or workplace.
-Some professions require people who have proper first aid training certifications, while many companies are also required to have at least 1 first aider in their office or facility.
+Many professions require staff who have accredited first aid training certification, while many companies are also required to have at least 1 currently certified first aider in their office or facility.

 How Will Learning First Aid Benefit You?